-To promote extremely friendly workplace interactions, a variety of methods are employed to encourage employee involvement.
+To promote extremely friendly workplace interactions, a variety of methods are employed for involvement.
 These channels include one-on-one meetings, departmental town halls, quarterly and yearly management addresses, and staff engagements with their line managers and supervisors on issues that are particularly important to them.